 That search has finally proven successful, according to Bob Whitman, a fire safety consultant with AKE Safety Equipment in Rochester, Minnesota.

-Whitman was at the Big Iron Show in Fargo to promote Stop Fire extinguishers, which he says are considered to be a viable re-placement for Halon.
+Whitman was at the Big Iron Show in Fargo to promote Stop Fyre extinguishers, which he says are considered to be a viable re-placement for halon.

 “Halon was an excellent fire stopper.
 It was a compressed gas.
 The expansion rate was very rapid.
 They required no maintenance.
 Dry chems, on the other hand, are a blanketing agent.
 You must see the base of the fire in order to put it out,” he said.